Moirai7/Moirai7/README.md

 ### Hi there 👋

+My goal is to address cybersecurity problems leveraging AI, focusing on automating threat detection, enhancing cyber analysis, and bolstering the efficiency and resilience of our digital ecosystems.

 <!--
 **Moirai7/Moirai7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.